fabfitfun/ffftrebekbot/README.md

 # trebekbot

 A Jeopardy! bot for Slack, powered by the [jService](http://jservice.io/) API.
 Sets up a perpetual game of Jeorpardy! in your Slack channels.

+## FabFitFun Fork by David

+This version of Trebek bot includes addition of categories (from a pull request on original), and also keeps track of attempts and gives the attempt to $ efficiency score.

 ![](http://i.imgur.com/BjMDf6Z.png)